willfurnass/sheffield_hpc/iceberg/using-iceberg/index.rst

 Once you have connected to iceberg in interactive mode you can run jobs which take less than **8 hours** and which are graphical or require user interaction.
-For more information on what applications you can run read :ref:`software`.
+For more information on what applications you can run read :ref:`iceberg-software`.

 If you require more memory or more processes when running interactive jobs you will need to tell the cluster management software (the scheduler) what you need.